RumeelHussainbnb/BNBChainLearningPathway-Playground/markdown/bnbchain/DEPLOY_CONTRACT.md

 airport battle cargo daughter educate focus green honey immune jelly kick language
 ```

+For this learnign pathway, we have included as sample `.secret.example` file for reference.
+Rename this file to `.secret`and paste your Metamask account's secret recovery phrase into this file.

 ---

 Compiling Solidity with Truffle is a straightforward process, just make sure that your preferred configuration is set in `truffle-config.js` \(paths, compilers, networks, etc.\) and then run the following command: